MS0C54073/CCZ/README.md

 The prototype is open source, and I’m looking for collaborators!
 If you're a developer who's experienced this problem or just wants to help shape better job tech for Zambia, I’d love for you to contribute.

-👉 Check out the repo: [GitHub link]
+👉 Check out the repo: https://github.com/MS0C54073/CCZ

 Let’s eliminate resume fatigue—and build a platform that truly connects talent with opportunity.